 Not every facility is a perfect match for veterans.
 In order to say one is the best PTSD treatment center for veterans means they need to be able to recognize signs of comorbidity.
 Comorbidity, also known as a dual diagnosis, is when a person experiences more than one health disorder at the same time.
 PTSD and substance use disorder are commonly found together.

 A good doctor knows that a one-size-fits-all plan never works with recovering addicts.
 If a facility is the best PTSD treatment center for veterans they need to get their full personal history to weigh the possibilities.
 Other mental disorders are known to occur at the same time as post-traumatic stress disorder.
-This can further complicate a diagnosis when a veteran has an addiction to drugs and alcohol.
+This can further complicate a diagnosis when a veteran has alcohol or drug abuse problems.

 Moreover, the best PTSD treatment center for veterans will go through a screening process.
 Firstly, they will make sure that the possible patient is a good match for their facility.
 A recovering addict who is a veteran should vet the facility in return.

-Continuing, various types of therapies are offered at addiction treatment centers through a residential or an intensive outpatient treatment facility.
+Various types of therapies are offered at addiction treatment centers through an inpatient treatment or an intensive outpatient treatment facility.
 Since they come up with a personalized plan, the type of therapy depends upon the veteran.
-Popular modes of therapy include cognitive-behavioral therapy (CBT), dialectical behavior therapy (DBT), and eye movement desensitization and reprocessing therapy (EMDR).
+Popular modes of individual therapy include cognitive-behavioral therapy (CBT), dialectical behavior therapy (DBT), and eye movement desensitization and reprocessing therapy (EMDR).
 Treatment may also include a relapse prevention plan or sober living program.
 Each has its own benefits and similarities.

 The thought behind cognitive-behavioral therapy is that a patient has certain behaviors and thought patterns that lead to mental illness.
 For instance, this kind of talk therapy may have a veteran keep a journal.
 They would write down what triggers their trauma and makes them feel like they have to use drugs or alcohol.